Frequent Sequence, Itemset and Association Rule Mining

 Sequence Mining based Alarm Suppression

-To provide more insight into the process dynamics and represent the temporal relationships among faults, control actions and process variables we propose of a multi-temporal sequence mining based algorithm.
+Despite the high-pace improvement of industrial process automation, the management of abnormal events still requires human actions.
+Alarm systems are becoming crucial in providing situation-specific information to the decreasing number of operators.
+The key role of an alarm management system is to ensure that only the currently significant alarms are annunciated.
+The design of alarm suppression rules requires the systematic analysis of the process and its control system.
+We give an overview of the recently developed data-driven techniques and show that the widely applied correlation-based methods utilize a static view of the system.
+To provide more insight into the process dynamics and represent the temporal relationships among faults, control actions, and process variables, we propose of a multi-temporal sequence mining-based algorithm.
 The methodology starts with the generation of frequent temporal patterns of the alarm signals.
-We transformed the multi-temporal sequences into Bayes classifiers.
-The obtained association rules can be used to define alarm suppression rules.
-We analyzed the dataset of a laboratory-scale water treatment testbed to illustrate that multi-temporal sequences are applicable for the description of operation patterns.
+We transform the multi-temporal sequences into Bayes classifiers.
+The obtained association rules can be used to define the alarm suppression rules.
+We analyze the data set of a laboratory-scale water treatment testbed to illustrate that multi-temporal sequences are applicable for the description of operation patterns.
 We extended the benchmark simulator of a vinyl acetate production technology to generate easily reproducible results and stimulate the development of alarm management algorithms.
-The results of detailed sensitivity analyses confirm the benefits of the application of temporal alarm suppression rules which are reflecting the dynamical behaviour of the process.
+The results of detailed sensitivity analyses confirm the benefits of the application of temporal alarm suppression rules, which are reflecting the dynamical behavior of the process.

 The MATLAB implementation of the sequence mining algorithm is available at: HTTPS://GITHUB.COM/ABONYILAB/MULTI-TEMPORAL-SEQUENCE-MINING